-- The Village will invest in internet and mobile device technology to increase public participation and facilitate real time feedback and reporting of issues that need the immediate attention of the Village administration and service providers.
-Programs may include services which allow residents and visitors to report a wide variety of issues to the Village.
-These issues may include: - flood, fire, avalanche, active shooter, - road closures (due to construction or down trees), - dead animals, - missing persons, - forest fire alerts and evacuation procedures, - downed utility poles and/or downed trees, - planned outages for electric and water utilities.
+- The Village will invest in Internet and mobile device technology to increase public participation and facilitate real time feedback and reporting of issues that need the immediate attention of the Village administration and service providers.
+Programs may include services that allow residents and visitors to report a wide variety of issues to the Village.
+These issues may include: - flood, fire, avalanche, active shooter - road closures (due to construction or down trees) - dead animals - missing persons - forest fire alerts and evacuation procedures - downed utility poles and/or downed trees - planned outages for electric and water utilities